 or night.
 When this lucid awareness happens during dreaming, the result is lucid dreaming.
 Check out the section below for more information on all how all these concepts interconnect with one another.

-"Meditation when practiced intensively will also benefit a lucid dreamer's capacity to prolong the lucid dream"- Dr. Michael Katz
+"Meditation when practiced intensively will also benefit a lucid dreamer's capacity to prolong the lucid dream"- Michael Katz, PsyD

 Mindfulness, Meta-Awareness, and Lucidity